-Involves self-determination and is a person’s ability to make choices on the basis of his / her own preferences, beliefs and values.
+Involves self-determination and a is person’s ability to make choices on the basis of their own values.

 The ability to understand, deliberate and communicate a choice in relation to a particular healthcare decision at a particular time.

 The number of persons / clients / patients managed by a health professional at a particular time.